muke24/Alert-Detector/README.md

 Made for fun.
 I'd love for likeminded individuals to help with this project.
-I've been working on this project for 3 years on and off, so make good use of it.
+I've been working on this idea for 3 years on and off, so make good use of it.

 ----------------------------------------
 Description: